rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 compiler team and contributors, seeking a full list of everything that was going on, and everything that we hoped other people might want to help with.

-In hindsight, its a huge list.
-And I have not provided much guidance as to how I would want these items prioritized.
+In hindsight, it is a huge list.
+Furthermore, I did not provide much guidance as to how I would want these items prioritized.
+(I had my own pet projects, such as MCVE reduction, but if anything I *deprioritized* those.)

 My reasoning at that time was that by going broad with the presentation, we would be more likely to attract newcomers who would say "oh, *that* thing sounds